kghite/accessible_spinner/docs/process.md

 ## Principles
 Documentation of principles is currently housed in google drive, and is coming soon to this site.
 ## Design Decisions
-Documentation of our design decisions is currently housed in google drive, and is coming soon to this site.
+While creating the spinner, we made many design decisions based in information about the students and teachers who might use this game.
+These decisions can be found in the Google Document here: [Link to Design Decisions Document](https://docs.google.com/document/d/1wFjWsA8z1HwgwzZn2KH_4XQitbvNyzSFwigOyCQYZV0/edit?usp=sharing).
 ## Future Work
 Documentation of future work is currently housed in google drive, and is coming soon to this site.